AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 ---

-## Va.
+## VII.
 Simulation Behavior Constraints:

-### Va1.
-Non-Simulatable Relationship Fields: AUP and SAPe-User
+### A. Non-Simulatable Relationship Fields: AUP and SAPe-User

 Simulation Engines must support and enforce the inclusion of AUP and SAPe-User entities in Persona Documents.